THERMOFORA · Updated 2025 · 16 min read

 | PC (Polycarbonate) | 1.5 : 1 | 2.5 : 1 | Very high (narrow forming window) |

-For a full breakdown of how material selection affects forming results, see the guide on how to choose the right plastic sheet for vacuum forming.
+For a full breakdown of how material selection affects forming results, see how to choose the right plastic sheet for vacuum forming.

 Residual Stress and Molecular Orientation